slarmoo/.github/profile/simon/simonService/simonService.md

 ## Service endpoint definitions

 Here is our design, documented using `curl` commands, for the endpoints that the Simon web service provides.
-Note that the auth endpoints are using authorization tokens in the HTTP body.
-During the Login deliverable we will change this over to use HTTP cookies.
+Note that the auth endpoints are using authorization tokens contained in HTTP cookies.

 **CreateAuth** - Create a new user.